Daniela Hantuchová: 2008: First Grand Slam semifinal

 She started the year at the Medibank International in Sydney.
 She defeated Dinara Safina in the first round, before losing to world No. 12, Czech Nicole Vaidišová, in the second round.
 At the Australian Open, Hantuchová reached her first Grand Slam semifinal.
 She won her first three matches without losing a set.
 In the quarterfinals, she beat Polish teenager Agnieszka Radwańska, who had defeated second-seeded Svetlana Kuznetsova and Nadia Petrova in earlier rounds.
-Hantuchová then lost to Ana Ivanovic in the semifinals, despite Hantuchová's leading the second set 2–0.
+Hantuchová then lost to Ana Ivanovic in the semifinals, despite Hantuchová having won the first set 6–0, and leading the second set 2–0.
 After the match, Hantuchová claimed that Ivanovic had been distracting her by squeaking her shoes on the court before serving, a claim Ivanovic disputed.
 Hantuchová's performance at this tournament caused her ranking to improve one spot to world No. 8.

 Hantuchová then played two indoor tournaments in Europe.
 At the Open Gaz de France in Paris, she lost to seventh-seeded Ágnes Szávay in the quarterfinals.
 She was the third-seeded player at Antwerp, where she again reached the quarterfinals.
 A blister on her right hand caused Hantuchová to retire during the quarterfinal against Timea Bacsinszky.

 Hantuchová was then scheduled to play at the Qatar Open, the first Tier-I event of the year, and the Dubai Championships, a Tier-II event, but withdrew from both because of fatigue.
 Hantuchová played both of the two-week Tier I events in the United States.
 At Indian Wells, Hantuchová was the defending champion and fifth seed.
 She lost to fourth-seeded Maria Sharapova in the quarterfinals.
 In doubles, Hantuchová and Ai Sugiyama lost in the semifinals to Safina and Elena Vesnina, the eventual champions.
 At the Miami Open, Hantuchová failed to reach the fourth round for the ninth consecutive year.
 She lost to former doubles partner Sugiyama in the third round, despite leading 3–0 in the third set.
 In doubles, Hantuchová partnered with Lindsay Davenport to reach the quarterfinals, where they lost to Sugiyama and Katarina Srebotnik, who went on to win the event.